 Nonallergic causes of hives include:

-As a first step to diagnosing the cause of hives and swelling, doctors at Riley at IU Health will ask about your child's medical history and do a physical exam.
-You may also be asked to keep a food diary to see if something in your child’s diet may be causing symptoms.
-This will help the doctor decide whether more testing is needed.
+As a first step to diagnosing the cause of hives and swelling, the allergy doctors at Riley at IU Health will ask about your child's medical history and do a physical exam.
+The focus will be on exposures that may be contributing to the problem.

-In the case of acute hives, there may be an obvious food or substance that acts as a trigger, such as peanuts or a medicine.
-Acute hives may not require further testing or allergy evaluation unless a food is part of the history or there is anaphylaxis.
+In the case of acute hives, there may be an obvious food or substance such as peanuts or a medicine that acts as a trigger.
+Acute hives may not require further evaluation or allergy testing unless a food is part of the history or there is anaphylaxis.

 Learn more about hives and swelling by visiting the trusted websites below.